Relative tensor triangular Chow groups for coherent algebras: Relative tensor triangular Chow groups of a coherent OX -algebra

-The general approach we use for the relative tensor triangular Chow groups works for all quasi-coherent $\mathcal{O}_X$-algebras $\mathcal{A}$ but as we will see below, the coherent case will turn out to be more manageable, since then two notions of support will agree for bounded complexes of coherent $\mathcal{A}$-modules.
-Later on, this will allows us to actually do some concrete computations.
+The general approach we use for the relative tensor triangular Chow groups works for all quasi-coherent~$\mathcal{O}_X$-algebras~$\mathcal{A}$, but as we will see below, the coherent case will turn out to be more manageable, since then two notions of support will agree for bounded complexes of coherent~$\mathcal{A}$-modules.
+Therefore we only develop the theory in this setting, which is sufficient for the examples.

-\subsection{The action of \texorpdfstring{$\mathrm{D}(\mathrm{Qcoh}(\mathcal{O}_X))$}{D(Qcoh O\textunderscore X)} on \texorpdfstring{$\mathrm{D}(\mathrm{Qcoh}(\mathcal{A}))$}{D(Qcoh A)}}
+\subsection{The action of \texorpdfstring{$\derived(\Qcoh(\mathcal{O}_X))$}{D(Qcoh O\textunderscore X)} on \texorpdfstring{$\derived(\Qcoh(\mathcal{A}))$}{D(Qcoh A)}}

 The bifunctor

 gives rise to a bifunctor